dekuNukem/PicoRC/sirius1.md

 * Plug the output harness into the PCB
 	* Match the **missing pin**
 	* **Check BOTH ends** to ensure it's not off-by-one.
-* Insert fan cable through the grommet
+* Insert 4-pin fan cable
+	* Should fit through the grommet, barely.
 	* Plug into fan header
-* Install mains wires to MeanWell PSU
+* Install mains wires on MeanWell PSU
 	* Neutral: Blue
 	* Live: Brown
 * Double check all terminal connections